lilyhanhub/kickstarter-analysis/README.md

   * Lastly, a line with markers chart was inserted showing the number of successful, failed, aor canceled projects by months, with a title "Theater
     Outcomes based on Launch Date".
   * Challenges:
+    * To set a filter on theater category for Louise's campaign project, but the original Kickstarer worksheet only consists a combined "Category and
-    * Splitting the original Kickstarter worksheet "Category and Subcategory" column into two distinct columns "Parent Category" and "Subcategory" because Theater is the parent category area relevant for Louice's campaign prject.
-In order to accomplish the task, I learned to use the "Convert
+      Subcategory" column.
+Therefore, splitting the Kickstarter "Category and Subcategory" column into two distinct columns "Parent Category" and
-      Text to Columns Wizard" under the Data tab to break down the data into two categories.
+      "Subcategory" is the key to solve the issue.
+In order to accomplish the task, I learned to use the "Convert Text to Columns Wizard" under the Data tab to break down the data into two categories.

     For more information, See [the line with markers chart visualizing the relationship between outcomes and launch month.](/Theater_Outcomes_vs_Launch.png)